lbw-flextogether/backend/README.md

 > If server encounters internal runtime error, the endpoint will return the HTTP status code of 500.

-## When friend/family member selects their availability from options provided by a user.
+## When friend/family member selects their availability based on their timezone from the options provided by a user.

 HTTP Method: `POST`